So, should we guys watch rom-coms?

 And as such, you will find NO SHORTAGE of bitter, hurt, cynical people that have NO SHORTAGE of stories and bad experiences.
 You can’t blame them.
 But, you can’t dwell on the bad stuff either.

 In my case, I turned to rom-coms to help me cope.

 And it helps.
 Why?

 Because rom-coms are light.
 They’re easy to watch.
 They have a happy ending.
 They offer hope.
 They often involve stupid scenarios from which the characters can bounce back from.
 And that’s important because in real life, we often say and do stupid things that we wish we could bounce back from.

 So, rom-coms give us another frame to look at life with.

 Not all friends, but most.

-If you’re having girl problems, you’ll find no shortage of friends that feel bad for you, son.
+If you’re having girl problems, you’ll also find no shortage of friends that feel bad for you, son.
 And they’ll tell you, “more fish in the sea bro,“ “stop wasting your time,” and push quick gratification.
-“C’mon bro, end it.
+“C’mon bro.
 Let’s go get wasted.”

 Very few will tell you to confront the issue, talk it out like grown adults, and consider the other side’s feelings and situation.